Donnervoegel/java/docs/styleGuidelines.md

 + Preserve justification of labels and text entry boxes (i.e. line them up consistently)
 + Field labels as bold
 + Buttons as plain-text with first letter capitalised
-+ Pad all of your .ep files with 15 units
++ Pad all of your .ep files with 15 units(Right click -> Resize Canvas -> Fit Content with Padding)